 - Free pension reviews

-- Higher returns - guarantees they can get you better returns on your pension savings
+- "Too good to be true’’ investment opportunities or higher returns - guarantees they can get you better returns on your pension savings

 - Help to release cash from your pension, even though you’re under 55 (an offer to release funds before age 55 is highly likely to be a scam, as it’s normally only in rare circumstances, such as serious ill health, that this is allowed).